 2. Written by our investment team, not third party researchers or external marketers

 The company stories are backed by evidence and collected by our team using their years of experience in sustainable investing.
 We do not rely on third-party researchers to tell us what is sustainable.
 Instead, we do our own analysis and rigorously test it through company meetings, team discussions and specially commissioned research.
 We then relate each contribution back to credible frameworks like Project Drawdown to test our assumptions.
-Our investment team writes all company descriptions shown in the tool.

 3. Shows the world the same way we see it, bottom-up, long term and focused on real solutions to difficult problems